apache/spark/docs/sql-ref-syntax-ddl-drop-table.md

 ### Description

-Deletes the table and removes the directory associated with this table from the file system if this is not `EXTERNAL` table.
+`DROP TABLE` deletes the table and removes the directory associated with this table from the file system if this is not `EXTERNAL` table.
 If the table is not present it throws an exception.

-In case of External table, only the associated metadata information are removed from the metastore database.
+In case of an external table, only the associated metadata information are removed from the metastore database.

 ### Syntax
 {% highlight sql %}